 As with any Federal-aid project, a GARVEE project is included in the metropolitan Transportation Improvement Program (TIP) (23 U.S.C.
 134(j)) and the Statewide Transportation Improvement Program (STIP) (23 U.S.C.
-135(g).
-GARVEE projects should also be included in the State's long-range transportation plan.
-Guidance relating to GARVEE projects is included in FHWA's following generally accepted and long-standing procedures on STIP/TIP preparation:
+135(g)).

-- For a GARVEE-funded project, the Federal share of the debt-related costs (e.g., interest and principal payments, associated issuance costs, and ongoing debt servicing expenses) anticipated to be reimbursed with Federal-aid funds over the life of the bonds should be designated as AC (see section 4.6) in the transportation plan/program document showing GARVEE bond proceeds as the funding source.
-The State needs to document, by year, the Federal and non-Federal funds needed to reimburse the debt service costs. - Prior to Federal authorization of a project as AC, the project must be included in the Federally-approved STIP (see 23 CFR 630.705).
-The project will be demonstrated as supporting the fiscally constrained element of the STIP using all or some combination of State, local and private funds.
-The financial limit on the amount of AC is set by the State's or MPO's ability to demonstrate fiscal constraint of the STIP or TIP respectively. - Generally, when an AC project is converted to a federally funded project, the STIP will document the full or partial conversion of the project as an individual project or as part of a project grouping.
-This project or group of projects needs to meet all STIP/TIP requirements, including the designation of the Federal funding categories that are intended to be used for the conversion.
-Fiscal constraint must be demonstrated for the individual categories of Federal-aid funds.
+For a GARVEE-funded project, the Federal share of the debt-related costs anticipated to be reimbursed with Federal-aid funds over the life of the bonds must be designated as AC (see section 4.6) in the transportation plan/program document showing GARVEE bond proceeds as the funding source.
+The State must document, by year, the Federal and non-Federal funds needed to reimburse the debt service costs.1

+Prior to Federal authorization of a project as AC, the project must be included in the Federally-approved STIP (see 23 CFR 630.705 and 23 CFR 450.216).
+The project will be demonstrated as supporting the fiscally constrained element of the STIP using all or some combination of State, local, and private funds.
+The financial limit on the amount of AC is set by the State's or MPO's ability to demonstrate fiscal constraint of the STIP or TIP respectively.

+Generally, when an AC project is converted to a federally funded project, the STIP will document the full or partial conversion of the project as an individual project or as part of a project grouping.
+This project or group of projects must meet all STIP/TIP requirements, including the designation of the Federal funding categories that are intended to be used for the conversion.
+In accordance with 23 CFR 450.216(m), the State must demonstrate fiscal constraint for the individual categories of Federal-aid funds.
 The amount of conversion is limited by the amount of apportioned Federal funds available in the category to be converted and the amount of obligation authority available at the time of the conversion.
 As with any project, it should be noted that the State is not bound to the category of funds identified in the approved STIP/TIP.
 However, should the approved AC conversion substantially change the current STIP/TIP's fiscal constraint determination, the STIP/TIP may need to be amended.
 The fiscal constraint determination should be supported by demonstrating the individual project or group of project conversions in the STIP/TIP or by showing the total amount and source(s) of Federal funds to be converted as part of the financial plan for the STIP/TIP.